matthiashimmelmann/Implicit3DPlotting.jl/README.md

   <img src="https://user-images.githubusercontent.com/65544132/114864346-2b0ec700-9df1-11eb-8ad4-4ef2d4e1c9f3.png" width="600", height="600">
 </p>

-Notice that the standard options are that the plot's color is `:steelblue`, the plot is transparent, the surface's shading is activated and the standard meshing method is `MarchingCubes`, because it is slightly faster than `MarchingTetrahedra`.
+Notice that the standard options are that the plot's color is `:steelblue`, the plot is transparent, the surface's shading is activated, the standard meshing method is `MarchingCubes`, because it is slightly faster than `MarchingTetrahedra`, and the standard search domain is the hypercube `[-3,3]^3` per default.
+All these settings can be changed in the package's methods.
+All possible options are listed at the end of the README file.

-As an example of the latter method, let us consider the input
+As an example of the `plot_implicit_curve`, let us consider the input

 ```
 julia> f(x)=x[1]^2+x[2]^2-x[3]^2-1